nanofaroque/nerd-read/aws_solution_architect_prep/notes/vpc/notes.md

 * https://www.cloudflare.com/learning/ddos/glossary/open-systems-interconnection-model-osi/

 * NACL(Network access control list)-> you have to create your own inbound and outbound rules explicitly

 * Security Group-> you have to create your own inbound policy only and outbound is automatically created

 * Each VPC comes with one automatic route table

+* VPC has a virtual router called vpc router.
+It is highly available and scalable in whatever scale
+* Internet Gateway is highly scalable and available by design

+## Bastion Host/ Jumbo Box
+* A host sits in the perimeter of VPC
+* Bastion host act as a trusted authority for the VPC

+## NAT Network address translation
+* Static NAT -> a private IP mapped to public IP (Like an internet gateway does)
+  * When the IGW receives a packet from a resource with a public IP, it will adjust the packets.
+It replaces the private IP with the associated public IP address.
+This process is known as SNAT.
+* Dynamic NAT -> group of private IP mapped to a public